 It may sound a little dramatic to say that I started living once I got a multiple sclerosis diagnosis, but there is a lot of truth in that statement for me.
 What appeared to be a diagnosis of an incurable disease, was actually an invitation to awaken to more of who I was on the inside.
-My healing journey evolved into a spiritual journey that invited get curious about living life from the inside out.
+My healing journey evolved into an adventure into curiosity, compassion and building a healing community.

 While in the emergency room waiting for a diagnosis, I had a weird excitement running through me.
 As I sat in the oncology department getting my 4th steroid transfusion, there it was again, that weird tingle of importance and anticipation coursing through my veins.
 I was actually looking forward to telling people that I just got a big diagnosis.
-I was actually inspired to show people the new face of MS and what a very good patient I would be.
+I was inspired to show people the new face of MS and what a very good patient I was, beating all the odds.
 Strange, I know, but let me explain.

 When the fear of ending up in a wheelchair and seeing the pity on everyone’s face hit me harder than the actual diagnosis I started to feel the bigger fear.
 Fear of living outside the norms and comfort zones I had created for myself.
 Fear of feeling…deeply feeling.
 I was a stressed out mama of three, a wife that was trying to fit the traditional mold, and a woman that was sick for her 7th Christmas in a row.

 I began to look for the answers outside of me to do anything not to feel the fear of having the diagnosis and also not following the only protocol western medicine said would work.
 I stepped into the journey that would result in someone or something fixing me.
 So the healing journey began and so many amazing people and modalities showed up one after another in my life and started to challenge how I saw everything!